Effect of the amount of rent on deductions

-Example: Arto has taken out a mortgage to buy a flat.
-He lets the flat to his daughter, Senni.
-Senni’s rent is EUR 300 per month.
-Arto is letting the property at below market value.
+Example: Arto takes out a mortgage loan in order to buy a flat.
+Then, he rents the flat to Senni, his daughter.
+Senni’s rent is €300 per month.
+Arto is now seen as renting out property at below market value.

-The fringe benefit value of similar properties is EUR 500 per month.
-Arto pays a maintenance charge of EUR 300 per month for the flat, and the interest on his mortgage is EUR 150 per month.
-Arto can only deduct the maintenance charge (EUR 300 per month) from his rental income.
+The fringe-benefit value for similar flats, if an employer company arranges living accommodation for the company's worker, is €500 per month.
+Arto pays a maintenance charge of €300 per month for the flat, and the interest on his mortgage is €150 per month.
+Out of these 2 monthly expenses, Arto can only deduct the maintenance charge (€300 per month) against his rental income subject to taxation.

-Modernisation costs incurred from renovations carried out in properties that are let at below market value can be deducted by the buyer in the form of depreciation expenses.
+Modernisation costs i.e. major renovations carried out in apartments, flats, etc. can be deducted in the form of depreciation expenses.
 However, it is not acceptable to deduct more than the rental income was: the claimed depreciation expense must not be so high that it causes a loss for the rental operation.
-If the calculation were to show a loss, the Tax Administration would not allow it.
+If you charged below-market rent and the year's result for your rental operation is a loss, the Tax Administration would not allow it.